Quick Summary

 QR Code Versions and Sizes

 QR codes come in 40 versions, ranging from 21x21 to 177x177 modules.
-Higher versions = more data = denser patterns.
+Higher versions mean more data and denser patterns.
 Most everyday use cases fall within version 1 to 10.

-Enqode QR automatically adjusts QR code size based on the type of data you input.
+Enqode QR automatically adjusts QR code size based on your data type.

 How Enqode QR Optimizes the Process